zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 ![Oracle SQL Developer UI](images/sqldevUI.jpg " ")

 Oracle SQL Developer is a free, integrated development environment (IDE) that simplifies the development and management of Oracle Database in both traditional and Cloud deployments.
-If you have basic understanding of MySQL, Oracle Cloud and Autonomous Database, it will be useful to perform all of the steps in this document.
-However, even if you’re coming from MySQL background only, using this workshop you can complete the migration easily.
+If you have basic understanding of SQL and know-how of Oracle Cloud and Autonomous Database, it will be useful to perform all of the steps in this document.
+However, if you’re coming from MySQL background alone, using this workshop steps, you will still be able to complete the migration.

 #### References in this Workshop